TopOptDev/AeroTop/README.md

 # AeroTop v1.0

-The first version of AeroTop is released on 1 April 2022!
+The first version of AeroTop was released on 1 April 2022!